Proof of the Riemann Hypothesis: Introduction

 \section{Introduction}

-In 1859 Bernhard Riemann found one the most eminent mathematical problems of our time: In his paper ``On the number of prime numbers less than a given quantity'' [4] he formulated the assumption that all non-trivial zero-points of the zeta function extended to the range of complex numbers $\mathbb{C}$ have a real part of $\frac{1}{2}$.
-However, he did not provide a proof for this.
-Ever since David Hilbert in 1900 added this problem to his list of the 23 most important problems of 20$^{\text{th}}$ century, mathematicians have been working on finding this proof.
+In 1859 Bernhard Riemann found one of the most eminent mathematical problems of our time: In his paper ``On the Number of Primes Less Than a Given Magnitude'' [4] he published the assumption that all non-trivial zero-points of the zeta function extended to the range of complex numbers $\mathbb{C}$ have a real part of $\frac{1}{2}$, noting the demand of a strict proof for this.
+Ever since David Hilbert in 1900 added this problem to his list of the 23 most important problems of 20$^{\text{th}}$ century, mathematicians have been working on finding evidence for Riemanns hypothesis.
 This paper aims to provide the proof and fill this gap in modern mathematics.